jsantorek/GW2-TrueWorldCompletion/README.md

 - Between “continents” (Tyria / The Mists)
 - Between each expansion cycle

-Finally, loading screens and content discovery alerts on maps without a 100% reward can (optionally) display progress toward completion and provide hints for incomplete maps.
+Finally, addon provides hinting system guiding toward incomplete maps, while loading screens and content discovery alerts on maps without a 100% reward can (optionally) display progress toward completion.

 Notably, the addon **does not modify** the actual amount of content required to earn any reward — whether per map or globally.
 It is purely a **graphical interface adjustment**.